FurkanCAPKIN/FurkanCAPKIN/README.md

 🏫 I am a student at Bursa Technical University from Turkey.

-🗒️ I know C and Java.
+🗒️ I know C.

-💻 I am currently learning Swift.
+💻 I am currently learning Swift and Java.

 📫 How to reach me: furkancapkin1828@gmail.com and Linkedin.